 The Graduate Management Admission Test is a test of aptitude rather than a test of business knowledge per se.
 The test, offered throughout the year at local computer labs and administered by Pearson VUE, examines two areas: verbal and quantitative.
 A score is earned in each area and the scores are added together for a total GMAT score that ranges between 200 and 800.
 The actual required score for admission of an individual candidate into the program depends upon the cumulative grade point average earned in undergraduate work and an assessment of all parts of the candidate's application dossier.
 As detailed under admission criteria, the GMAT Exam requirement can be waived in certain circumstances.
-For more information on the GMAT, visit mba.com (http:// www.mba.com/us/the-gmat-exam/?WT.mc_id=55.00821).
+For more information on the GMAT, visit mba.com.